Bltgn/DF-succubus/fooccubus-prod/readme.txt

 # Features #
 * A new race to play with in both fort and adventurer mode.
 * A workshop : Summoning circle where you can call on various beasts.
+* 2 new metals : Stygian Bronze and Orichalcum
 * The ablity to build whips.
 * Dwarven sieges.